 Generic terms can never receive trademark protection.
 For example, you can’t register the word “shoes” as the brand name of your shoe company.
 If you were allowed to do that, it would prevent all other shoe manufacturers from using the word shoes, which is unfair and unreasonable.

-Additional Information on Trademark Registration for Richmond Businesses
+Why Trademark Registration Matters for Richmond Businesses

 Trademarks Services for Richmond Businesses